DEI department leads are faculty members who serve as the point of contact for DEI at the department level. They:

 Associate Professor of Chemical Engineering, Co-Director of the Single Cell Analysis Core, Rogel Cancer Center

-Associate Research Scientist, Climate and Space Sciences and Engineering
+Associate Professor of Climate and Space Sciences and Engineering

 CSE: Westley Weimer